COD Membership and Selection

 Interest in Joining COD

-If you are interested in joining the COD, have questions about the responsibilities and time committments, or would like additional information, please contact Kevin Kraft in the Office of Student Citizenship.
+If you are interested in joining the COD, have questions about the responsibilities and time committments, or would like additional information, please contact the Office of Student Conduct and Community Standards.